esm7/obsidian-map-view/README.md

 ### Map Sources

 By default, Map View uses the [standard tile layer of OpenStreetMap](https://wiki.openstreetmap.org/wiki/Standard_tile_layer).
-However, you can change the map source in the configuration to any service that has a tiles API using a standard URL syntax.
+However, you can change or add map sources in the configuration with any service that has a tiles API using a standard URL syntax.

 There are many services of localized, specialized or just beautifully-rendered maps that you can use, sometimes following a free registration.
 See a pretty comprehensive list [here](https://wiki.openstreetmap.org/wiki/Tiles).